Power of Attorney

 • or another medical condition which will leave the principal incapacitated.

 Please call our office at 954-832-0885 to discuss how The Law Offices of Odelia Goldberg can help you with your legal issues.
-Home, hospital appointments and telephone appointments are available.
+Virtual and telephone appointments are available.
+In some cases, home or hospital appointments may be arranged.

 Estate Planning Documents